 Why do you see this in your drawings?

-In this blog post, you will learn to convert a dwg file with Autodesk educational plot stamp to normal dwg file.
+In this blog post, you will learn to convert a dwg file with Autodesk educational plot stamp to a normal dwg file.

-Anyone who opens a file from a professional office in the educational version and saves the file then moves the file to the Full version will be greeted with the plot stamp that you are receiving.
+Anyone who opens a file from a professional office in the educational version saves the file then moves the file to the Full version will be greeted with the plot stamp that you are receiving.

 There is no line of attack to get rid of it.
 The only way is to recreate the file in the Full Version of AutoCAD or restore a previous version before the educational usage.
 This problem also occurs in any Xrefs and blocks associated with this file.

 Upon placing the file back into the “office” system, all of the associated files will be “corrupted” with the educational stamp.
 Pass this info on, as this can and will screw up a file system in an office.